Zaptopod4001/GameOfLifeTilemap/README.md

 * Resizeable map with automatic camera framing
 * Draw and erase cells with mouse l/r buttons
 * Simulate with set framerate
-* Simulate in step by step mode
+* Simulate step by step
 * Clear map

 # How to use
 * Open Project
-* Press play
+* Press Play in Editor
 * Game starts in draw mode, draw some pattern with mouse
 * Press F2 to enter play mode or
 * Press F3 to simulate one step at time
 * Press F5 to clear field and enter draw mode

-Note: Frame counter reset only when F2 is pressed
+Note: Frame counter only resets when F2 / play is pressed.

 # Examples

-Some patterns created by game of line algorithm.
+Some patterns created by game of life algorithm.

 ![Game of life image 2](/doc/game_of_life_1.gif)